- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 More on why we made these choices below…

-Best Motorcycle Helmet Communicator for Group Rides: Cardo Packtalk Bold or Slim
+Best Motorcycle Helmet Communicator for Group Rides: Cardo Packtalk EDGE or Custom

 Communication with your fellow riders is really the original intent of these Bluetooth devices, so you’ll find a lot of options in this category from the big manufacturers – Sena and Cardo – and other smaller brands.
 For this category, we looked at intercom qualities most closely: intercom range, total participants supported, connection quality and stability, and sound quality during conversation.

-Prices for good group communicators run high – from $250 to almost $400.
-However, these devices will come with the best-of-the-best technology and features in every way – smooth voice control, strong intercom signal, good sound quality and multiple mic options.
+These devices are the cream of the crop of motorcycle Bluetooth headsets, coming with the best-of-the-best technology and features in every way – smooth voice control, strong intercom signal, good sound quality and multiple mic options.

-Over personal experience and a deep reading of other expert reviews on the web, we can say with confidence that the best motorcycle helmet communicator for group communication is the Cardo Packtalk Bold and Cardo Packtalk Slim.
+Over personal experience and a deep reading of other expert reviews on the web, we can say with confidence that the best motorcycle helmet communicator for group communication is the Cardo Packtalk EDGE, Custom, and NEO.
+These replace the older Packtalk Bold and Packtalk Slim models.

-What are the highlights of the Packtalk Bold and Packtalk Slim that make them the best group communication devices?
+What are the highlights of the Packtalk EDGE and Packtalk Custom that make them the best group communication devices?

 Best-in-Class Noise Cancellation